Updated: 4 minutes ago

 Feeling down on Christmas Day?
 I know I sometimes do!

-What you can do about it is to acknowledge your true feelings, think about why you feel that way and what you can do to better manage those feelings.
+What you can do about it is to acknowledge your true feelings, think about why you feel that way, and what you can do to better manage those feelings.

 How To Manage Holiday Stress & Depression

 Be prepared — Prepare yourself mentally and emotionally.
 This way you eliminate any kind of surprises.
-Maybe this time around you doesn’t have enough money to buy gifts for people.
+Maybe this time around you don’t have enough money to buy gifts for people.
 That’s okay!
 Think of alternatives such as making handmade gifts for people.
 That way you skip the holiday crowds (#stressful) and while everyone else is fighting for parking (#morestress) you are at home enjoying a warm cup of hot chocolate while creating awesome Christmas gifts for your friends and family.
 I’m just saying…I think homemade gifts are the best anyway. (#winning)

 Get enough sleep — Not getting enough sleep is bad for your health general.
 But not getting enough sleep and added holiday stress can only be a disaster.
 Get your recommended 7–8 hours every day because you are going to need it.

 Maintain a healthy diet — When I think of the holidays I think of gaining 10 pounds in the shortest amount of time possible.
 A lot of food and a lot of drinking.
 Enjoy it but don’t go overboard (like I often do).
 Moderation is key…this allows you to enjoy the festivities without feeling guilty afterward.
+I know we can get carried away (When We Eat What We Feel: How We Let Our Emotions Consume Us")

 Exercise — Exercising not only gives you an energy boost but it also makes you feel good.
 And after eating a little bit too much, exercise can help you burn those calories.